This post may contain affiliate links. Please read my disclosure and privacy policy.

 Safety Tip

-It’s recommended that ground beef reach an internal temperature of 160ºF if you want to use a meat thermometer as you cook.
+It’s recommended that ground beef reach an internal temperature of 160°F when using a meat thermometer.

 Serving Suggestions for Healthier Burgers

-For a family-style spread, you can set out slices of tomatoes, red onion, pickles, sliced avocado, and any other condiments you love.
+For a family-style spread, set out slices of tomatoes, red onion, pickles, sliced avocado, and any other condiments you love.
 Everyone can build their own hamburger exactly how they like!

 Serve with baked fries or Air Fryer French Fries, for an easy homemade side dish.